 Chairwoman Hansen opened with a welcome to new Board members Gustafson and Irwin.
 Reiss conducted a roll call of members, all members attending and quorum was present.

-Chairwoman Hansen struck item 10 from the agenda as the USBGN has not requested a state annual report.
+By general consent, Chairwoman Hansen struck item 10 from the agenda as the USBGN has not requested a state annual report.

 The minutes from the 4.11.2016 Board meeting were read for approval.
 Vogt indicated a correction on page 2 to the draft minutes.
-Vogt moved for approval of meeting minutes for 4.11.2016 meeting as amended, Emery seconded.
-All members voted aye, meeting minutes approved as amended.
+Vogt moved for approval of meeting minutes for 4.11.2016 meeting as corrected, Emery seconded.
+All members voted aye, meeting minutes approved as corrected.

 Chair Hansen provided historical background, reasoning, and operational overview of the Board for new members.

-Squaw Humper Dam update-

-Vogt indicated he has not received return correspondence from the Oglala Sioux Tribe THPO on Squaw Humper Dam and ultimately the feature exists on private deeded property.
+Squaw Humper Dam update: Vogt indicated he has not received return correspondence from the Oglala Sioux Tribe THPO on Squaw Humper Dam and ultimately the feature exists on private deeded property.
 Hansen indicated the name has not yet been changed; Emery will email OST tribal president directly to bring resolution.

 Chair Hansen provided an update from the US Board on Geographic Names (USBGN) on proposed names: